kickstarter/ios-oss/README.md

 * We use Swift Playgrounds for [iterative development and styling](https://youtu.be/A0VaIKK2ijM?t=26m47s).
-Most major screens in the app get a corresponding playground where we can see a wide variety of devices, languages and data in real-time.
+Most major screens in the app get a corresponding playground where we can see a wide variety of devices, languages and data in real time.
 Browse our collection of playgrounds [here](https://github.com/kickstarter/ios-oss/tree/master/Kickstarter-iOS.playground/Pages).

 * [We use view models](https://www.youtube.com/watch?v=EpTlqx6NjYo&t=276s) as
-a light-weight way to isolate side-effects and embrace a functional core.
-We write [these](https://github.com/kickstarter/ios-oss/tree/readme-update/Library/ViewModels) as a pure mapping of input signals to output signals, and [test](https://github.com/kickstarter/ios-oss/tree/readme-update/Library/Tests/ViewModels) them heavily, including tests for localization, accessibility and event trakcing.
+a lightweight way to isolate side effects and embrace a functional core.
+We write [these](https://github.com/kickstarter/ios-oss/tree/readme-update/Library/ViewModels) as a pure mapping of input signals to output signals, and [test](https://github.com/kickstarter/ios-oss/tree/readme-update/Library/Tests/ViewModels) them heavily, including tests for localization, accessibility and event tracking.

 ## Contributing